jeremy-duke-nus/python-workshop/_episodes/23-putting-it-altogether.md

 # Task Description

 In this section, you will be given 2 API URLs to work with.
 There are different tasks for each URL; take your time to work through these exercises to apply what you have learned over the last 2 days.

-# Task 1

-# Task 2
+We will be using data from the [data.gov.sg](data.gov.sg), which is an open data portal provided by the Singapore government.
+In it, you can download data from a wide-range of categories such as education, housing and health.
+Since we are in the healthcare sector, lets start with looking at matters that could impact health.